Sunday, October 10, 2021

 This part of the argument suggests that hearing is a suitable object for something like a śamatha-like concentration practice and is, therefore, an "expedient for samadhi" (Chen 2001, 45).
 By giving the mind an object to focus on–in this case, sound–, the scattered turbulence of the mind can calm down.
 This allows the chanter to enter a meditative absorption–a samādhi

 For śamatha with sound as its object to work successfully, it needs to be performed in a specific way that relates to the second part of the argument why chanting is soteriologically valuable.
-The concentration on sound has to be so "seamless" (Chen, 2001, 36) that the sounds are not heard as separated from the chanter; there can be no distance or seam between the chanter and the sound.
-That the concentration is performed "wholeheartedly" means that the chanter's very self becomes "wholly a play of sound" (Wallrup 2012, 104).
-This is important because it is "only in the total engagement with the music that irrelevant thoughts be purged from the mind" (2012, 104) and that the mind stops wandering.
+The concentration on sound has to be so "seamless" (Chen 2001, 36) that the sounds are not heard as separated from the chanter; there can be no distance or seam between the chanter and the sound.
+That the concentration is performed "wholeheartedly" means that the chanter's very self becomes, as Wallrup (2012) explains, "wholly a play of sound" (104).
+It is not merely about observing sounds dualistically but becoming them.
+This is a necessary feature for achieving śamatha with musical sounds because, as Wallrup explains, it is "only in the total engagement with the music that irrelevant thoughts be purged from the mind" (Wallrup 2012, 104).
+It is only by wholly becoming sounds that the mind stops wandering.
 In other words, for the meditation on sound to be successful, it has to be non-dual.
-If the chanter imposes a subject-object structure onto the experience, the mind will more easily wander.
+If the chanter imposes a subject-object structure onto the experience, the mind will continually wander away from the meditation.

 According to the Śūraṅgama Sūtra (首楞嚴經, Shǒuléngyán jīng), a non-dual way of hearing is the very nature of hearing before artificial dualisms are superimposed.
 According to this sūtrathe true, non-dual nature of hearing is nothing other than the nondual nature of Mind itself.
-It is nothing other than Buddha Nature–the non-dual ground from which all phenomenality and non-phenomenality arise.
-In this sūtra, hearing the faculty of hearing itself is described as the same as perceiving the non-dual nature of Mind.
-This makes it possible for Chen to make the connection and suggest that chanting in a musically non-dually attuned way gives access to recognizing–to 'hear'–the mind in its natural state:
+In this scripture, Mañjuśrī describes how "[a]bsence of sound is not the end of hearing, And sound when present is not its beginning.
+The faculty of hearing, beyond creation And annihilation, truly is permanent." (in Chen 2001, 47).
+In other words, hearing is nothing other than Buddha Nature–the ground from which all phenomenality and non-phenomenality arise.
+Hearing the faculty of hearing itself is described as the same as perceiving the non-dual nature of Mind.
+Drawing upon these claims from the Śūraṅgama makes it possible for Chen to suggest that chanting in a musically non-dually attuned way is the same as recognizing–literally 'hearing'–the mind in its natural state:

 "In this concentration [upon sound], monks also experience the nature of their hearing when they chant.
 That is, when the sound appears, there is sound; when the sound disappears, there is no sound.
 Our hearing, nevertheless, is neither produced nor destroyed by the appearance or disappearance of the sound.
 The nature of our hearing the sound is like a mirror that reflects the objects, but it is not transformed by them; the substance of the mirror is always the same, no matter what it reflects.
 One’s own nature is just the same; it is neither produced nor destroyed by what we see, hear, smell, taste, touch and think. […] It is thus important for chanters to keep in mind that they should turn back their hearing from pursuing external sonic objects to hear their own nature."
 (Chen 2001, 37)